Vision, Strategies & Plans

 Further information on the Planning Pathway including the adopted Structure Plan and its supporting documents can be found here

-St Marys Place Plan
+St Marys Town Centre Place Plan

 PATHS Implementation Plan 2022-2032